PLENARY SPEAKERS

 Institutsdirektor Universität Ulm

 Fedor Jelezko is Director of the Institute of Quantum Optics and Director of the Centre for Integrated Quantum Science and Technology (IQST) at the University of Ulm.
 He studied in Minsk (Belarus) and received his PhD in 1998.
-After receiving habitation at the University of Stuttgart in 2010, he was appointed Professor of Experimental Physics at the University of Ulm in 2011.
+After receiving habilitation at the University of Stuttgart in 2010, he was appointed Professor of Experimental Physics at the University of Ulm in 2011.
 His research interests lie at the interface between fundamental quantum physics and the application of spin qubits in diamond for information processing, communication, sensing and imaging.

 Prof. Philipp Kukura